sikha-p/RPA/Utility to Trace Package Usage Across A360 TaskBots/README.md

      ```
      pip install openpyxl pandas requests requests-toolbelt
      ```
-   - Execute the `BulkBotCommandsUpdater_V2_REPORT` bot to generate a report of the bots in the specified folder, which includes the given commands.
+   - Execute the **`TracePackagesnCommands`** bot to generate a report of the bots in the specified folder, which includes the given packages and commands.
    - Bot Input details :
    -    ![image](https://github.com/user-attachments/assets/472687da-e17e-418a-b2a6-b25bfbeafd33)